The Best Tube Benders (Review & Buying Guide) in 2021

 - Measure twice, bend once.
 It’s easier to know the angle you need than it is to “unbend” a pipe.

-- Store your tube bender in a cool and dry environment to limit the risk of rust and corrosion due to moisture.
+- Store your tube bender in a cool and dry environment to limit the risk of rust and corrosion due to high moisture levels.

 - Clean away any debris, such as dust or parts of the pipe that may have scratched off.